 Buying a car means you’re responsible for maintaining it, including repair costs and scheduled maintenance.
 These costs could include fixing malfunctions, replacing defective parts and paying for damages resulting from an accident, depending on your warranty status and insurance.

 Another disadvantage is that buying a vehicle often requires a larger down payment.
-A bigger down payment does make the rest of your payments smaller, but not everyone has the savings to put a lump sum down.
+A bigger down payment does make the rest of your payments smaller, but not everyone has the savings to put a large lump sum down.

 The monthly payments on a car loan are also significantly higher than on a lease.
-However, loan payments do eventually go away, which isn’t the case if you’re perpetually leasing new vehicles.
+However, auto loan payments do eventually go away, which isn’t the case if you’re perpetually leasing new vehicles.

 Leasing vs. buying FAQ